 If you are using the chocolate for baking projects, there is another solution.
 Stir solid vegetable shortening into the chocolate, using 1 tablespoon for every 6 ounces of chocolate.
-Stir gently and evenly until the chocolate has loosened and the shortening is incorporated.
+Mix gently and evenly until the chocolate has loosened and the shortening is incorporated.
 You can now use this chocolate for brownies, cakes, cookies, or other recipes that call for melted chocolate.

 Overheated chocolate will lose the silky shine of melted chocolate and become thick and muddy.
-The best way to melt chocolate is in a double boiler, keeping the water hot (but not boiling), and using a chocolate or instant-read thermometer while melting the chocolate.
+The best way to melt chocolate is in a double boiler, keeping the water hot (but not boiling), and using a candy or instant-read thermometer while melting the chocolate.

 Saving Overheated Chocolate

 Like seized chocolate, overheated chocolate can be rescued.
 First, you will want to cool the chocolate, as it is harder to save overheated chocolate that has been at a high temperature for a long time.
 To cool the chocolate, remove the bowl from the heat source, transfer the chocolate to a dry, cool bowl, and stir in a handful of solid chocolate chunks.
 Stir constantly and allow the solid chocolate to bring down the temperature of the melted chocolate.

 If the chocolate remains thick or lumpy, try straining it through a sieve first.
 If this doesn’t solve the problem, add a spoonful of vegetable oil or melted vegetable shortening and stir thoroughly.
 You can also try adding some freshly melted chocolate with a few drops of soy lecithin (an emulsifier, available at health food stores), or using a handheld immersion blender to smooth the chocolate.
 If none of these tricks helps your chocolate, save the chocolate to use in baking recipes.